Data observability in batch and realtime

 Keeping the 2 factors in mind, let’s apply Data Observability to the architecture for batch, near-realtime and real-time process.

-Data Observability for Batch processing
+Data observability for batch processing

 For batch use cases, observability or anomaly detection can happen either immediately upon ingestion or perhaps after data aggregation done over time in the Data warehouse.